garmin/pyrex/README.md

 some different design decisions than other containerized solutions like [CROPS][].

-Pyrex works by setting up a Docker image in which to run commands, then "trapping" the commands such that when the user executes the command in their shell, it is (hopefully) transparently executed inside the Docker container instead.
+Pyrex works by setting up a container image in which to run commands, then "trapping" the commands such that when the user executes the command in their shell, it is (hopefully) transparently executed inside the container instead.

 ## What *isn't* Pyrex?
 Pyrex isn't designed to be a complete Yocto IDE.
 The intention of Pyrex is not